galibuganesh/galibuganesh/README.md

 ## Hi there 👋

-galibuganesh/galibuganesh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+  This is "G.GANESH.

-Here are some ideas to get you started:
+  Here are some details about me----

 - 🔭 I’m currently Fresher ...
 - 🌱 I’m currently learning ...Software testing  internship.